GLEAM: Learning to Match and Explain in Cross-View Geo-Localization: Experiments

+{Beyond the above analysis, we further investigate two questions regarding our unified model training scheme: \textbf{1)} What is the cross-domain generalization performance when trained on one modality and tested on unseen modalities? \textbf{2)} Why VIGOR is chosen as the initial dataset in our two-phase training strategy?
+Detailed experimental analysis and results are provided in Sec.~\ref{app:cross_domain} and Sec.~\ref{app:vigor_selection}, respectively.}

-\subsection{Evaluation results on GLEAM-X}
+\subsection{Evaluation Results on GLEAM-X}

-We evaluate both commercial models and open-source models on the GLEAM-X benchmark.
-For commercial models, we regenerate answers on the test set using GPT-4o and Doubao-1.5-Thinking-Vision-Pro without providing ground-truth labels.
+We evaluate both commercial models and open-source models on GLEAM-X. For commercial models, we regenerate answers on the test set using GPT-4o and Doubao-1.5-Thinking-Vision-Pro without providing ground-truth labels.
 For open-source models, we compare three variants of Qwen2.5-VL-3B-Instruct: the original model, the version fine-tuned with LLM-explanation supervision, and a version trained solely with label-only supervision.
 Specifically, for the explanation-based variant, we follow the procedure in Sec.~\ref{sec:x-comp}, concatenating labels and explanations during training.
 We train separately on the 200k explanations generated by GPT-4o and Doubao-1.5 for 1 epoch.
 Conversely, the label-only variant uses only labels (e.g., [[1]]) for training.

 After inference on the test set, we decouple matching predictions and explanations through regularization to isolate their respective contributions.
-To provide a comprehensive evaluation of GLEAM-X, we perform detailed analyses from three perspectives: matching accuracy (Sec.\ref{sec:x-acc}), semantic accuracy (Sec.\ref{sec:x-sim}), and positive/negative sample analysis (Sec.~\ref{sec:x-neg}).
+We provide a comprehensive evaluation of GLEAM-X through detailed analyses on matching accuracy (Sec.\ref{sec:x-acc}) and semantic accuracy (Sec.\ref{sec:x-sim}).
+We further investigate positive/negative sample characteristics (Sec.~\ref{sec:x-neg}), explore LLM-as-a-judge and human test beyond Sentence-BERT (Sec.~\ref{sec:main_judge}), and discuss potential biases in data curation (Sec.~\ref{sec:main_dis_x}).